Linux Security for Business

 We make security for your infrastructure as easy as possible: custom-harden your server and fit your needs!

-We cover the whole spectrum of Linux Security for Red Hat (RHEL), CentOS, Scientific Linux, Fedora, Debian, Ubuntu, and other distributions:
+We cover the whole spectrum of Linux security hardening services for Red Hat (RHEL), CentOS, Scientific Linux, Fedora, Debian, Ubuntu, and other distributions:

 - Implement firewall policy (inbound and outbound)